Friedrich Rainer

-Friedrich W. Rainer (28 July 1903 – November 1950) was an Austrian Nazi politician, Gauleiter as well as a Reichsstatthalter of Salzburg and Carinthia.
+Friedrich W. Rainer (28 July 1903 – November 1950) was an Austrian Nazi Party politician, Gauleiter as well as a Reichsstatthalter of Salzburg and Carinthia.
 He is the only Austrian governor who has ever held the same office in two separate states.

 Personal background

 Rainer was a native of Sankt Veit an der Glan in Carinthia, the son of a German nationalist vocational teacher at a municipal Bürgerschule (secondary school).
 His father, Norbert, was a member of the German Democratic Party (Deutsche Demokratische Partei/DDP), and later the Greater German People's Party (Großdeutsche Volkspartei/GDVP).
 He attended the Realgymnasium in Klagenfurt and, having obtained his Matura degree, studied law at the University of Graz while he earned his living by working in a local banking institution or in general labour.
 After successfully completing his law examination, Rainer began working in a notary's office and completed his doctorate in 1926.
 From 1931 he worked as a notary public in Klagenfurt.
 He married Ada Pflüger on 21 May 1932.
 The couple had five children: three daughters and two sons.